 For example, suppose that liquid on a grocery store floor caused you to slip and fall.
 You will need to prove that the store’s owner breached a duty of care to you.
 You can show the breach occurred because the store owner created the puddle of liquid (perhaps from a leaking freezer).
 You might also show the liquid was spilled on the floor by a customer, and the store owner did not exercise reasonable care to discover it and clean it up.
 To succeed with this claim, you would have to show that the liquid was on the floor long enough for the store’s employees to have found it and cleaned it up.

-How Can Our West Virginia Slip and Fall Attorneys Help?
+How Can Our Wheeling Slip and Fall Attorneys Help?

-When you have suffered a slip and fall accident, our West Virginia personal injury attorneys can help you.
+When you have suffered a slip and fall accident, our Wheeling personal injury attorneys can help you.
 Our goal will be to recover compensation from the property or business owner whose negligence was responsible for your accident and injuries.
 Our firm can help you pursue your claim by: